Lotterleben/Uni/AW2/praesentation/AW2_presentation.md

 ---
 # **Some fancy headline which introduces that I'm going to talk about concepts now**
+TODO: maybe I can just skip his & say what I want to say in the slide before this one

 ^
 - I'm not going to bore you with lists of outdated protocols
 - instead, i'm going to talk about concepts that they introduce and use some of them as examples